 Sucralose and sucrose are both artificial sweeteners.
-As with dextrose, those that are familiar with ingredients labels know that added or artificial sweeteners should be contemplated before consuming.
-Sucralose is made from real sugar, yet has been chemically altered so that it passes through the body almost completely undigested.
-It’s also found in lots of processed foods including “diet drinks, chewing gum, gelatin and frozen desserts.”
+As with dextrose, those that are familiar with ingredient labels know that added or artificial sweeteners should be contemplated before consuming.
+Sucralose is made from real sugar yet has been chemically altered so that it passes through the body almost completely undigested.
+It’s also found in lots of processed foods, including “diet drinks, chewing gum, gelatin and frozen desserts.”
 Sucrose, on the other hand, is simply the technical term for table sugar, which is a “disaccharide consisting of one molecule of glucose linked with one molecule of fructose.”

-While both sucralose and sucrose have been FDA approved, that doesn’t mean there are no consequences.
-Studies have linked these artificial sweeteners to negative effects on the “gut microbiota, insulin levels, and weight,” as well as a study published in the Canadian Medical Association Journal finding that “regularly eating these sweeteners is associated with an increased risk of high blood pressure, metabolic syndrome, type 2 diabetes and heart problems.”
+While both sucralose and sucrose have been FDA-approved, that doesn’t mean there are no consequences.
+Studies have linked these artificial sweeteners to negative effects on the “gut microbiota, insulin levels, and weight,” as well as a study published in the Canadian Medical Association Journal found that “regularly eating these sweeteners is associated with an increased risk of high blood pressure, metabolic syndrome, type 2 diabetes and heart problems.”

-This one I saved for the last, due to the fact that it may be one of the most damaging and least well-known ingredients in antacids.
+This one I saved for the last, because it may be one of the most damaging and least well-known ingredients in antacids.

 While research is underway in regards to the effect of aluminum on health, preliminary findings are somewhat alarming.

 In 2011, the FDA reviewed studies and literature regarding aluminum consumption in children and uncovered “personal stories that artificial dye consumption [resulted] in behavioral issues including hyperactivity, attention deficit, irritability, and lack of attention.”
 Specifically, FD&C Yellow #6 was reported to have negative side effects such as “gastric upset, hives, runny nose, allergies, hyperactivity, tumors in animals, mood swings, and headaches.”
-In fact, these findings were so alarming that Norway and Finland have officially banned this additive.
-Beyond this, there are studies showing a link between the food-derived aluminum dye and “Alzheimer’s, as well as some forms of cancer.”
+These findings were so alarming that Norway and Finland have officially banned this additive.
+Beyond this, studies are showing a link between the food-derived aluminum dye and “Alzheimer’s, as well as some forms of cancer.”

 Natural Heartburn Remedies

 At this point, you may be thinking twice about those antacids in your medicine cabinet.
-Yet, what about those days where you’re experiencing discomfort, nausea, or even vomiting due to your heartburn?
-Believe, me I understand the moral dilemma!
+Yet, what about those days when you’re experiencing discomfort, nausea, or even vomiting due to your heartburn?
+Believe me, I understand the moral dilemma!
 Luckily, there are some wonderful plant-based, natural remedies that you can try out!

 Peach and Lemongrass Shrub/One Green Planet